MFAshby/ccms/README.md

 Why?
 Because:
 - Editing content is an interactive activity
 - A nice editing experience has features like auto-save, preview etc.
+- Javascript gives you access to lots of tools to make this happen, e.g.
+-- Websocket for bi directional streaming communication with the server, useful for stuff like collaborative editing -- fetch api for API calls
+-- Interactivity generally :)

+Going to structure the editor as a single page application, I think this makes sense for what is essentially an app and not a page.
+- login, gets a token, uses this for API calls to edit content
+- maybe use websocket for API calls actually.
+Advantage is bidi with the server..
+- so.. suggestion:
+-- slurp the whole server state on websocket init
+-- use an update hook to send updates from the server -- stream updates from the client.
+-- OK let's try it.

 ## Data model
 Some ideas taken from WordPress,